TDCJ COVID-19 Continues Decline

 Three weeks later – on May 7 – the numbers showed a drastic increase.
 There were 244 pending tests.
 Of the other 1,536 tests given to offenders, there were 965 positive results and 571 negative results.

-The numbers continued to increase as TDCJ reported the total number of positive cases had gone from 3,408 on May 28 to 4,570 active cases on Thursday, June 4.
+The numbers continued to climb as TDCJ reported the total number of positive cases had gone from 3,408 on May 28 to 4,570 active cases on Thursday, June 4.

 When The Messenger first started tracking the TDCJ numbers on April 16, 158 employees and contract staff had tested positive for the virus while 647 tested negative.
 There are also 259 pending tests.